 Going independent can be a daunting step to take – both personally and financially.

-But the rewards are worth it.
-Locum vets often earn more, have more flexibility with their hours and a more varied working life.
+The rewards are usually worth it.
+Locum vets earn more, have more flexibility with their hours and a more varied working life.
 And we’re here to help make it easier.

 Should I join an umbrella company, such as a locum vet agency?